 About the Area

-We invite you to browse our website to discover all the Shuswap has to offer.
-We encourage you to experience the Shuswap first hand by visiting our area of this beautiful province of British Columbia, Canada.
+We invite you to browse our website to discover the growing Shuswap Trails system (its growing and changing every month!), and encourage you to experience the Shuswap first hand by visiting our area here within the southeastern corner of Secwepemc First Nations Territory, and the beautiful province of British Columbia, Canada.

 The Shuswap Lake region is one of the most popular recreational destinations in BC situated halfway between Calgary and Vancouver along the TransCanada Highway, and just north of the Okanagan on Highway 97.
 The approx. 400 km of shoreline contains many provincial parks and offers unlimited water related recreational opportunities.
 The region boasts over 50 rural communities in the surrounding valleys, rivers, mountains, and lakes woven with a growing greenway and blueway trail system for walking, running, hiking, mountain biking, horseback riding, cross country skiing, snowshoeing, and paddling.
 (Check out the hard copy version of this website - the Shuswap Trails Guide, as well as the accompanying winter Nordic trail guide.)
 And a remarkable network of rural roads that make wonderful cycle touring routes (check out the Shuswap Cycle Touring Guide.)

 As well, the region supports a variety of off-highway (OHV) motorized travel routes including snowmobiling, motorbiking, and ATVing.
 (Grab a copy of the Backroads Mapbook - available in many local stores throughout the Province - for a good source of forestry road route info in the area.
 And be sure to check out the Shuswap Snowmobile Trail Guide.)

 This website features the non-motorized greenway and blueway trails of the region.